component/drop-anywhere/Readme.md

 ## Example CSS

-  The classname `.show` is used to actually display the dropzone, so you must style it accordingly with `display: block`, something
-  like:
+  The classname `.show` is added when a user triggers a dragstart event.
+By default `#drop-anywhere` is stretched 100% horizontally and vertically, with a semi-transparent background.

 ```css
 @-webkit-keyframes show {